Cheat Sheet

 • delete all files of a specific name/pattern in current and any sub-directories (without confirmation)

-• find . -name "<filename>" -type f -delete
+• find . -name "<pattern>" -type f -delete

-• quickly (and temporarily) mount a SMB share
+• mount an SMB share

 • mount -t cifs //<server>/<share> <mount point> -o rw,username='<username>',password='<password>'